enkomat/enkomat.github.io/index.md

 ## Projects

-### Shift Select
+### chick-a-ban

-* Minimalistic browser puzzle game.
-The current project I'm working on.
-Based on exploring the mechanic of selecting multiple items at once, like you would when holding shift and the left mouse button on your computer.
-The mechanic sounds like the most boring thing imaginable when written out, but some interesting things start happening when you begin messing around with the [XOR gate](https://en.wikipedia.org/wiki/XOR_gate) type weirdness of multiple overlapping selections.
+* Sokoban-like with a mining and Threes inspired twist.
+Started working on this project a week ago.
-* Built with vanilla JavaScript.
+* Built with Unity and C#.
-* The [GitHub repo](https://github.com/enkomat/shiftselect) contains full source code.
+* The [GitHub repo](https://github.com/enkomat/chick-a-ban) contains the C# scripts I've written for the game.
-* Progress: ██▁▁▁▁▁▁ 25%

 ### Isomorphic